BhuvaneshDaran/BhuvaneshDaran/README.md

 ##### BIO

-:books: I'm currently pursuing my PGP in **Data Science and Business Analytics** at **Great Lakes Institute of Management**
+:books: I'm currently pursuing my PGP in **Data Science and Business Analytics** at **Great Lakes Institute of Management**<br>
 :heavy_exclamation_mark: Despite coming from a programming background, I never had a particular interest, neither enthusiastic on programming.
-Thought of changing my career track from VFX & Video editing to something else.
+Thought of changing my career<br> track from VFX & Video editing to something else.
 Couldn't find any, couldn't get my mind into something.
-Until I saw some posts on Football Analysis.
+Until I saw some posts on Football Analysis.<br>
 :wrench: The tools I specialize are:
 **Data Analysis & Visualization:**